dragon-fire-fly/organisation_app_api/README.md

 ![API ERD](documentation/API_ERD2.png)

+### Models

+The following models are taken from the Code Institute Moments walkthrough tutorial:

+- Post
+- Comment
+- Like
+- Follower
+- Profile

+The folowing models are custom:

+- Event
+  This model is based on the `Post` model, but has many additional fields, including the following:

+  - ManyToMany field (to calendars)
+  - DateTime field (event start and end)
+  - URL field (for links)
+  - Boolean fields (for all_day, past and notification fields)
+  - Choice fields (for event_type, privacy and time_zone fields)

+- Watch
+  This model is very similar to the "like" model, but for events

+- Memory
+  This model is based on the "comment" model, but has the following additional fields:

+  - ImageField (for attaching an image to the memory)
+  - Boolean field (for determining whether a memory is a "plan" or not)

+- Calendar
+  This model has a one-to-one relationship with user so that each user has exactly one calendar.
+The calendar is created and assigned during user creation such that each calendar has the same pk as the user.
+This is achieved with the create_calendar function and the post_save method to associate the user.

+  The calendar model also has a timezone field.
+This field retrieves the user's timezone from their IP address using the [timezoneapi.io](https://timezoneapi.io) API with a token stored in the application's hidden variables.
+If the user's ip address cannot be determined in this way, the default value of "UTC" is used.

+  This is part of a future feature concerned with connecting the application to the Google Calendar API.
+When creating events, it is crucial that the correct timezone is used, otherwise the event time will inaccurate and any reminders set up will display at the wrong point.
+Unfotunately, this feature is not yet implemented in the frontend of the application.

 ## Features

 Below are all of the valid endpoints for the API, seperated into their respective apps.
 There are 9 apps in total that each have a set of API endpoints which can be accessed at the URIs listed below.